dimitri-edel/organizer-react/README.md

 **utils/utils.js** inside **convertDateToReactString**.
 The month was off by one, because Date.getMonth() returns a month-index and not the month number.
 So the number had to be incremented by one to fit the bill.
 ## Bug-Fix 3
 **components/calendar.js** calendar was not keeping its selected day, month, year when it was rerendering.
 I keep the settings in context/StaticContext.
 Becuase calendar is a class component, one cannot use state hooks or context hooks, so static variables seemed like the way to go.
+## BUG: (unfixed)
+Upon creating or editing the tasks, the selected date in the calendar gets cleared.
+Even though I know how to fix it, but I only have a few hours left till submission, I am not sure if I will have the time to do it.
+However, this bug does not impact the overall functionality of the project.
+So, the user will probably select a different day anyhow.

 # Deployment on Heroku